billbrod/SfN.2015/abstract.md

-Most successful human interactions depend upon the interpretation of an agent's behaviors and intentions in order to support strategic control of the actor's behaviors and decisions.
+Most successful human interactions depend upon the interpretation of an agent's behaviors and intentions in order to support strategic control of the agent's behaviors and decisions.
 Interpreting others' actions require many elements of social cognition, including more complex functions like theory of mind.
 Although there is some consistency in the neural substrates identified as supporting these